tin6150/CMAQ/README.md

 * an opportunity to comment on the code improvements made in the new version.
 * the ability to take advantage of improvements for preliminary studies of their own interest.
 * a reasonable amount of time to ensure the new version is compatible with any features the member may have submitted in the past.

+**Community contributions are highly sought:**
+* Test the beta release and post issues and feedback via GitHub.
+* Submit model developments via GitHub.
+Check out our [Developers' Guide](DOCS/Developers_Guide/CMAQ_Dev_Guide.md).
+* Please notify our team early if you are interested in submitting a contribution to allow for coordination, testing, etc.

 ## Getting the CMAQ Repository